collardeau/svelte-fluid-header/README.md

 `svelte-fluid-header` is a responsive and customizable header component for [Svelte](https://svelte.dev/).

 On **smaller screens**, use a horizontal menu inside your header.
-On **larger screens**, use a collapsible vertical menu below the header.
+On **larger screens**, use a collapsible vertical menu below your header.

 ## Install